-North Georgia’s mixed-surface Swinging Bridge routes come 42 and 60 mile versions.
-Both cross the Tocoa river twice, on an antique non-swinging steel bridge in the quaint town of Aska and again on the cable suspended bridge which really does swing.
-The 60 mile version adds the infamous climb to Winding Stair Gap.
-Take a moment to visit the US Fish and Wildlife Service fish hatchery on Rock Creek Rd if you have the time.
+North Georgia’s 46 mile mixed-surface Swinging Bridge routes crosses the Tocoa river twice, first an antique non-swinging steel bridge in the quaint town of Aska and again on the cable suspended bridge which really does swing.
+The route features broad valleys with mountain vistas, an uninterrupted 24 mile gravel sector and the blistering “High House” descent.
 This is one of the prettiest routes in the state.

 - Water is abundant on the route except during times of drought.
 Consider filtering before climbing or traversing a ridge.

 - There may be significant automobile traffic at trailheads for the Appalachian Trail, especially at Springer Mountain (mile 36.6 on the map)

 - Parking for the route is at the Fellowship Primitive Baptist Church on Doublehead Gap Rd.
 You may have to park at a convenient place further along the road on the first and third Sunday morning each month.

 - There are no facilities at the start.

 - There is a store in Aska and Van Zandt’s grill is indicated on the map.
 Both are some early on the route and there are no other services apart from vault toilets so plan accordingly.